• 1.jpg

 How does the automatic sun detector and wind detector work?

 State of the art electronic sensors extend your awning automatically when the sun comes out and retract it at night.
-The wind sensor retracts your awning automatically when wind gusts above 20 mph.
+The wind sensor retracts your awning automatically and the sensitivity can easily be set to your preference.
 The wind sensor overrides the sun detector for damage protection.

 How do we block the sun at low angles?